lbugnion/ms-glossary/synopsis/serverless.md

 Azure Functions also have bindings, which allow them to input and output values from and to different sources.
 Don't forget to check the documentation here to get more information about that!

-> logic app designer then cut to connectors
+> Logic app designer then cut to connectors

 A Logic App also starts its execution when an event happens.
 There are many sources of events, for example when you receive an email in Outlook or Gmail, when a document is modified in Office 365, and many many many more.